plkmokjn/A-Comparative-Analysis-of-Object-Detection-Models-for-Plant-Leaf-Counting-under-Overlapping-Foliage/README.md

 # A-Comparative-Analysis-of-Object-Detection-Models-for-Plant-Leaf-Counting-under-Overlapping-Foliage-Conditions
 A Comparative Analysis of three foundational object detection models: YOLOv8, YOLOv12, and Faster R-CNN for leaf cointing in dense foliage.
 Evaluated on all performance metrics: mAP50, mAP50-95, IOU, MAE, and MAPE.

 ## Overview
+This project compares three computer vision models: YOLOv8, YOLOv12, and Faster R-CNN.
+The script provided is for training and evaluating the three models on multiple datasets.

 ## Model Performance Comparison
 | Model      | Size | Epochs | Precision | Recall | mAP@.50 | mAP@.50-.95 | Batch | Image Size | Dataset         | IoU  | MSE (Count) | MAE (Count) | MAPE   |